 Page Updated - Jul.
 2019

-Areas Agencies on Aging (AAAs) is a network of approximately 622 non-profit organizations nationwide that serve the elderly populations (60+) of their local areas.
-Most agencies serve a specific geographic area of several neighboring counties, although a few offer services statewide.
+Area Agencies on Aging (AAAs) is a network of approximately 622 non-profit organizations nationwide.
+They serve the elderly population (60+) of their local areas.
+Most agencies serve a specific geographic area of several neighboring counties.
+Although a few offer services statewide.
 This is especially true in smaller or less densely populated states.
-All the AAAs receive federal funding under the Older American Act and most supplement that funding with additional state and local revenues.
+All the AAAs receive federal funding under the Older American Act.
+And most supplement that funding with additional state and local revenues.

 Each Area Agency on Aging provides a different suite of services although there are basic services that are provided by nearly all AAAs.
 These include: